DeborahLea770/Project_Sela/UI/Playwright/README.md

-**UI Testing Automation Project.**
+**Playwright Testing Automation Project.**

-In this project im testing a small part of the UI of automation practice store site. im using playwright lib.
+In this project im testing a small part of the UI of automation practice store site.

+im using playwright lib.

 to run with your own url driver and browser if you run locally server